Where does San Juan’s revenue come from and how is it spent?

 What are SJWD retail reserve levels and are they adequate?

-Retail reserves were $10.5 million as of June 30, 2020, comprised of $2.5 million in the operating reserve and $8 million in the capital reserve.
-After factoring in the operations and capital budget for FY 2020-21, the reserve balance will be approximately $8.8 million.
+Retail reserves were approximately $17.5 million as of June 30, 2023, comprised of $2.7 million in the operating reserve and $14.8 million in the capital reserve.
+After factoring in the operations and capital budget for FY 2023-24, the reserve balance will be approximately $9.8 million.
+The significant decline is due to the cash funded capital improvements which are described in the FY 2023-24 Adopted Budget found on this website.